thisisyulinzheng/Astoria/index.md

 ![alt text](sidewalk_roadway.png)
 \
 In the neighborhood of Astoria, the bar graph shows that the average sidewalk area is greater than the average roadway area.
+When comparing this to sidewalk vs. roadway area of the other neighborhoods in our borough (see main borough page for that), the distributions seem pretty similar.
+Astoria also has a pretty high average area, relatively speaking, with over 400 sqft. for sidewalk and almost 300 sqft. for roadway.

 ![alt text](seating_interest.png)
 \
 Based on the bar graph, the neighborhood of Astoria prefers sidewalks compared to roadways for seating for outdoor dining.
+Interestingly enough, there is no open street dining in Astoria.
+Both sidewalk and roadway vs. just sidewalk or just roadway dominate the distribution, but that seems to be the trend for the other neighborhoods in our borough too.

 ## Map of Restaurants in Astoria
 <dl>